Estrogen and Progestin (Transdermal Patch Contraceptives)pronounced as (ess' troe jen) (proe jes tin)

 Do not cut, decorate, or change the patch in any way.
 Do not use extra tape, glue, or wraps to hold the patch in place.

-- Apply the sticky surface of the patch to the skin and remove the other half of the plastic liner.
+- Apply the sticky surface of the patch to the skin and remove the other part of the plastic liner.
 Press down firmly on the patch with the palm of your hand for 10 seconds, making sure that the edges stick well.

 - After one week, remove the patch from your skin.
 Fold the used patch in half so that it sticks to itself and dispose of it so that it is out of the reach of children and pets.
 Do not flush the used patch down the toilet.